zeptofs/nz-api-documentation/source/index.html.md

 `GET /contacts`

-By default, all contacts will be returned.
-You can apply filters to your query to customise the returned contact list.
+By default, all Contacts will be returned.
+You can apply filters to your query to customise the returned Contact list.

 <h3 id="List-all-Contacts-parameters" class="parameters">Parameters</h3>